chronicleworks/chronicle/docs/domain_modelling.md

 ## Domain model format

-We will now translate this conceptual design into Chronicle's domain modelling syntax.
+We will now translate this conceptual design into Chronicle's domain-modelling syntax.
 Chronicle domain models are specified in YAML, a complete model for the conceptual design can be written like this: